Mind Your Ledger: Tax Preparation for Cryptocurrency Owners

 Blockchain ensures users can trace coins back to the moment of their origin; each coin contains a record of every time it has been exchanged.
 One coin may be worth hundreds of thousands of dollars.
 Coin holders may exchange part, or all, of a coin for goods and services.

 Cryptocurrency holders “store” their coins in virtual wallets.
-These wallets don’t hold cryptocurrency (the coins exist forever on the blockchain), but they allow access through private “keys” or passwords.
+These wallets don’t hold cryptocurrency (the coins exist forever on the blockchain) but allow access through private “keys” or passwords.

 Understanding Cryptocurrency’s Tax Implications